 How to read retailer charts

-A bestseller chart is useful, but it is not neutral.
+A bestseller chart is informative, but it is not neutral.
 A discount can lift an older model.
 A new launch can create a preorder spike.
 A bundle can make one listing appear stronger than the body-only version.
 Stock problems can push a famous camera down simply because people cannot buy it.

 The overlap matters most.
 When a camera appears across these different shopping environments, it usually has a clear job: easy first camera, workhorse hybrid, high-resolution upgrade, compact travel tool or creator video body.